shunny2/docker-react/README.md

 ## About Scrim

-Scrim is a web application for registering and listing games.
+<b>Scrim</b> is a web application for registering and listing games.
 The application makes requests to the [backend](https://github.com/shunny2/scrim-backend) via API to perform its functions.

 For the development of Scrim, the most modern libraries that [React](https://reactjs.org/) and [Laravel](https://laravel.com/) can offer were used.